JSzitas/JSzitas/README.md

  + [treecoding](https://github.com/JSzitas/treecoding) for some interesting Trees and Forests (particularly an implementation of 'Autoencoder by Forest')
  + [nlsolver](https://github.com/JSzitas/nlsolver) Nonlinear optimizers as header-only, C++17 library.

-I am currently building a lot of things in C++, for profit and pleasure :)
+I am currently building a lot of things in C++, for fun and profit :)

-You can reach me at my professional email(juraj@agnicio.com).